Commit This to Memory

 act for multi-platinum group Blink-182.
-Blink bassist Mark Hoppus took a liking to the quintet, offering to produce their next studio effort.
+Blink bassist Hoppus took a liking to the quintet, offering to produce their next studio effort.

 Recorded over six weeks in late 2004, Commit This to Memory was created largely at Seedy Underbelly Studios, a suburban home converted into a studio in Los Angeles' Valley Village region.
 The album was partially composed there and in their hometown of Minneapolis, during a period in which frontman Justin Pierre was seeking treatment for alcohol abuse.
 He aimed for stronger storytelling in his lyricism, inspired by the work of Tom Waits, Ben Folds, and John K. Samson.
 Hoppus mainly worked with the band on finalizing song arrangements.

-Upon release, the album was viewed as the band’s breakthrough, with its gold-certified lead single "Everything Is Alright" adopted as their signature song.
+Commit This to Memory became the band's breakthrough and remains the band's most successful release.
+Both the album and main single "Everything Is Alright" were certified gold by the Recording Industry Association of America.
 The album peaked at number two on Billboard's Independent Albums chart.
 The singles' music videos achieved rotation on cable channel MTV2 while the band toured alongside Fall Out Boy and Panic! at the Disco.
 In 2014, The A.V.
-Club referred to the album as a pop-punk classic, "full of hook-laden, keyboard-assisted songs whose bright melodies don't mask the despair and self-loathing lurking beneath them."
+Club referred to the album as a pop punk classic, "full of hook-laden, keyboard-assisted songs whose bright melodies don't mask the despair and self-loathing lurking beneath them."